How Barbara can help

 - Problems with the Child Support Agency/Child Maintenance Service

-I will do everything that I can to help constituents but I will not be able to support every cause.
-I cannot give legal advice and I cannot intervene in court cases, legal issues, civil issues or police investigations.
-Also, I cannot challenge immigration decisions that have been made by the Home Office.
+Barbara will do everything she can to help constituents but she will not be able to support every cause.
+Barbara cannot give legal advice and cannot intervene in court cases, legal issues, civil issues or police investigations.
+Also, Barbara cannot challenge immigration decisions that have been made by the Home Office.
 MPs have no jurisdiction over private organisations.

-If there are matters you want me to pursue on your behalf, the most effective way is usually to write to me giving all the relevant details including any reference numbers.
-Please bear in mind that I am likely to send a photocopy of your letter to whoever the relevant person/organisation is, together with a covering letter of my own asking them to comment or investigate.
+If there are matters you want Barbara to pursue on your behalf, the most effective way is usually to write to her giving all the relevant details including any reference numbers.
+Please bear in mind that Barbara is likely to send a photocopy of your letter to whoever the relevant person/organisation is, together with a covering letter of my own asking them to comment or investigate.

 In some cases it may be necessary to refer a case to a more appropriate body such as a local councillor or another local or national organisation.